Updated: May 28

-I really feel that three day are not enough for this amazing city.
-I had a breakfast in front of Sao Bento station in my favorite road side café called “Traveller café”.
-I had yummiest French Croissant.
+We really feel that three day are not enough for this amazing city.
+We had a breakfast in front of Sao Bento station in my favorite road side café called “Traveller café”.
+We had yummiest French Croissant.

-I started my day by visiting the famous Sao Bento Railway station.
+We started our day by visiting the famous Sao Bento Railway station.
 Sao Bento is a very unique and artistic station with panels of Azulejo tiles.
 The first tiles were placed in 1905.
 The tiles on the left side represent the scene of Battle of Arcos de Valdevez and Egaz Moniz before Alfonso of Castile.

 The right wall of the station depicts the scene of Conquest of Ceuta.
 There are also borders on main entrance representing countryside scene.
 The train station is very much fascinating for the historian like me.

 Porto has lovely beaches.
-I have been to Gondarem and Praia do molhe Beach which are easily accessible with public transport.
-Right in front of the central station, I took a bus no. 500 direction Matosinhos Mercado.
+We have been to Gondarem and Praia do molhe Beach which are easily accessible with public transport.
+Right in front of the central station, we took a bus no. 500 direction Matosinhos Mercado.
 The name of the bus station is Praia de Gondarem.

 Both beaches are located near to each other.
 It's around 7 km from Sao Bento.
 Gondarem and Praia do molhe are the beaches with Rocky shore.
 The weather was quite cold in October so it was not an ideal situation for the swimming but it is a best place for summers.

 We had a long walk along the shore.
 There are many beach side cafés where you can enjoy your lunch and drink with an amazing view.
 After an overwhelming experience of the Atlantic Ocean we went to Pizza Hut for a Veg Pizza and enjoyed the cold breeze.

 We would recommend to go to the rocks as well for an everlasting experience with the mighty waves of Atlantic Ocean.